shriyagumber/csci653/README.md

 The data generation process is highly parallel once the trajectory along which the Hamiltonian is generated is pre-computed.
 In surface hopping NA-MD simulations, dynamics along multiple trajectories is averaged.
 And dynamics along each trajectory can be performed parallely.

 To be done:
-- MLH training
+- ML-Hamiltonian training
-- Recombination results
+- NA-MD simulations to compute non-radiative charge recombination dynamics.

 # Theory